niceume/datasailr/README.md

 ### Types

-Sailr script can deal with the following types, and so does DataSailr.
+Sailr script can deal with the following types.

 1. Int
 2. Double